 Relative to software, it is much more difficult to patch security vulnerabilities in integrated circuits (ICs) – making early identification of IP security weaknesses increasingly important.

-We recently covered this topic in a joint webinar with OneSpin: A Siemens Business, where we demonstrated early security verification on a small module of IP intended for integration into an IC, a summarization of which can be found below.
+We recently covered this topic in a joint webinar with OneSpin: A Siemens Business, where we demonstrated early security verification on a small module of IP intended for integration into an IC.

 What Is the Goal of IP Security Vulnerability Detection?

 The goal of detecting common vulnerabilities and exposures in IP security is to discover weaknesses early and keep them out of the final SoC.